marcopennekamp/lore/spec/04-classes-entities-components.md

-### Entities
+### Entities & Components

-**Idea:** Every entity defines a list of components which can be filtered and iterated over.

 An **entity** is a class associated with one or more components.
-In addition to property definitions permitted in records, an entity type may also define components.
+In addition to property definitions permitted in classes, an entity type may also define components:

 ```
-entity E(...) {
+entity E {
+  x: A
   component C1
-  component btv: C2
+  component C2
-  component C3 = ...
+  y: B
 }
 ```

-A component may be **unnamed**, in which case the type's *default naming scheme* is invoked.
-A component can be optionally named and may have a default value.
+A component *must* be a **class or envelope**.
+This requirement is simple when we consider that components must also be **unnamed**, because component types such as `+C1` don't carry name information.
+Thus, the name of a component is the same as the name of its type.
 Only one component of the same type may be part of an entity.

-Entities are **instantiated** as follows, taking the definition of `E` from above:
+Here, the type `E` **has** a component `C1`.
+The component can be **accessed** like an attribute, `e.C1`, with the type name as the accessor name.

 ```
-val e = E(...)(c1 = C1(...), btv = C2(...))
 ```

-That is, each entity's constructor is associated with an additional parameter list which expects the components as values.

 ##### Inheritance

-An entity may also inherit from another entity or record.
+An entity may also inherit from another entity or class.
 The case of **entity inheritance** is particularly interesting, since we can override component definitions:

 ```
 entity Skeleton extends Monster {
   component PoisonImmunity overrides Immunity
   component Bones
 }

+class Position2D extends Position3D {
+  // redefine z as always 0
+}

+entity Entity2D extends Entity3D {
+  component Position2D overrides Position3D
+}
 ```

+This is specifically possible because *component properties are immutable*.
+The parent class cannot reassign its own components, so we are free to require more specific types for sub-entities.
+##### Post-MVL Extensions

+- Compare to property/class extensions: **Visibility**, **default** values, **derived** components (excluding computed components).
+- Every entity defines a **list of components** which can be filtered and iterated over.